top of page

 Get yourself some gluten-free oatmeal (either the old-fashioned or quick-cook kind, either is fine!).

 Place one cup of it inside a knee-high stocking.
 Tie a knot.
-Place in bath and squeeze to release its natural "milk".
+Place in the bath and squeeze to release its natural "milk".
 Not only is oatmeal soothing on the skin but it's naturally cleansing.
 You'll love this so much, you'll wonder why you ever spent money on drying bubble bath soap!

 Mmm... soft skin!!
 (PS: This is especially good on chicken-pox itchy skin!).